mdn/temp-processes/issues.md

 5. After your pull request has been reviewed and merged, you can mark the linked issue as closed.
 If you opened the pull request with `Fixes #<issue>` verbiage, the issue will be closed automatically when the pull request is merged.

+## Choosing a GitHub issue to work on

+1. Write a comment in the issue saying that you would like to take it on, and we'll assign you to it.

+   - If someone else is already assigned to the issue:

+     1. If this was more than one week ago, and there has not been much activity, @mention them and ask them if you can take it over, or otherwise help get it to completion.

+        - If they agree for you to take it, we'll assign you to it and remove them.
+        - If they agree for you to take it and some work has been done already, or the agreement is to help them out with it, we'll assign you to it alongside them.

+     2. If it was less than one week ago, then have some patience, and give them a chance to work on it.

+2. If the issue has been marked as complete but needing a review, and you want to review it, @mention them in the comments and say you'll review it.

 ### Troubleshooting problems

 If you run into problems — whether it's a problem with site infrastructure or an error in documentation content — you can try to fix it yourself, report the problem (file an issue), or ask in Discord.